How Chainlink Price Feeds Work

 Improving the gas efficiency of reading price oracles

 Because viewing the price involves a cross-contract call, it is recommended to save 200 gas by “pre-warming” the aggregator call using an accessing list transaction.
+See an example of using an access list with a Chainlink price oracle in this repo.

 Price update frequency